 When travelling to Thailand, it’s important to remember to stay safe.
 Be sure to keep your belongings locked up and out of sight when you’re out and about.
 If you’re using public transportation, make sure to keep your valuables with you at all times.

 When it comes to drinking, it’s best to stick to bottled beverages and avoid street vendors.
-You should also avoid taking drugs, as they are illegal in Thailand and can lead to severe consequences.
+You should also avoid taking drugs, which are illegal in Thailand and can lead to severe consequences.

 Thailand Travel Conclusion